 Current UK Vaccination Policy

-In the UK, since 2008 women have been protected against HPV by a vaccination programme for 12 and 13-year-old girls delivered mostly through schools.
+In the UK, since 2008 women have been protected against HPV by a vaccination program for 12 and 13-year-old girls delivered mostly through schools.
 At a national level, this has been very successful with over 80% of girls receiving all the doses they need.
 HPV causes at least six cancers in men and women.
 The next step is to provide boys with equal access to the vaccine so they can be protected against HPV-related precancer and cancer, too.
 In July 2018, the JCVI recommended that boys should also be included in the UK HPV vaccination program from September 2019, but we do not know at present if the government will include a catch-up program for boys aged 13-18 as there is for girls.
 Males can pay to obtain the vaccination at private clinics.

 Why Vaccinate Boys?